-Providers should plan for the following to support digital equity and students' access to blended and distance learning opportunities:
+Providers should plan for the following to support digital literacy and students' access to blended and distance learning opportunities:

 - 1. At orientation, ask about each student's access to devices and reliable internet.
-(These are included fields on the KYAE Intake Form and the Career Pathway Plan.) - 2.
+(These are included fields on the KYAE Intake Form and the College and Career Pathway Plan.) - 2.
 Provide students with information on free or low-cost options for devices and internet, if needed.
-Find digital equity resources in the Resource Hub under Organizations in Blackboard. - 3.
+Find digital access resources in the Resource Hub under Organizations in Blackboard. - 3.
 Assist students with creating an email account, if needed. - 4.
 Assess distance education students' readiness for online distance learning (For an example, see Appendix I: Student Survey to Assess Readiness For Online Distance Learning.)

 - 5. Provide ongoing instructional and technical support with blended and distance learning. - 6.
 Offer ongoing options for digital skill development, including: - Basic Digital Literacy - Provide students access to Northstar Online Learning with scaffolded support until they can work independently on the self-directed modules.
-(If a student rates their digital skills as "none" or "poor" at intake, this should be offered.) - Offer periodic digital skills training aligned with students' needs and goals, including scaffolded support for all digital learning platforms. - Provided digital navigator support, as needed, for accessing community resources and transitioning to post-secondary and/or employment. - Digital Upskilling - Integrate digital skills relevant to students' lives and goals in day-today instruction.
-(Refer to Seattle Digital Equity Initiative Skills Framework or the Northstar Digital Literacy Standards for specific digital literacy skills.) - Include digital upskilling as a component of all IET and Workplace Literacy programs.
+(If a student rates their digital skills as "none" or "poor" at intake, this should be offered.) - o Offer periodic digital skills training aligned with students' needs and goals, including scaffolded support for all digital learning platforms. - Provided digital navigator support, as needed, for accessing community resources and transitioning to post-secondary and/or employment. - Digital Upskilling - Integrate digital skills relevant to students' lives and goals in day-today instruction.
+(Refer to Northstar Digital Literacy Standards for specific digital literacy skills.) - Include digital upskilling as a component of all IET and Workplace Literacy programs.

-Please contact Senior Coordinator of Educational Technology and LMS with questions regarding the KYAE Blended and Distance Learning Policy and for staff training or resource support related to educational technology, digital equity, digital literacy, and the OAE Learning Management System, Blackboard.
+Please contact the IDSO Branch Director with questions regarding the KYAE Blended and Distance Learning Policy and for staff training or resource support related to educational technology, digital access, digital literacy, and the OAE Learning Management System, Blackboard.